Drag force on a moving heavy quark with deformed string configuration: Review of deformed asymptotically AdS background

-So in particular one can consider a rather non-trivial structure of the quark configuration for the warp factor in the background metric.
+and the power corrections in OPE can be generated by deviations from conformality with a given power of $z^{2d}$ in the metric.
+Later in \cite{corr,qupo} author estimated the quadratic correction of such a metric background and fixed the coefficient of that.
+It was done by considering meson operators and looking for the corresponding vertex operators.
+The detail of those references and all steps and calculations are beyond of the goals of our study and we will take advantage of the found metric.
+The interested reader can consider them.
+Briefly, from those studies we find that in particular one can consider a rather non-trivial structure of the quark configuration for the warp factor in the background metric.
+From asymptotic linearity of Regge trajectories one may understand that some backgrounds reduce to the standard AdS background in the UV but differ from it in the IR.
+It is known that some strong interactions would include the dominant square term at short distances as well as the dominant linear term at large distances.
 This assumption is quite acceptable in classical limit of string theory where we are working.
-In this way one can find aspects of different complicated warp and blackening factors.
-According to all above motivations we consider the following background metric,
+In this way one can find aspects of different complicated warp and blackening factors.\\ We consider the following background metric (in the string frame),

-where \footnote{The sign of the exponent in (\ref{eq:metricT}) is different from that of \cite{corr}.
-The point is that in the mentioned reference the author used the Euclidean metric.
+where \footnote{The sign of the exponent in (\ref{eq:metricT}) is different from that of \cite{corr}, because in the mentioned reference the author used the Euclidean metric.
 The Minkowskian metric of \cite{corr} is obtained via analytic continuation $x \longrightarrow -ix$ together with $z\longrightarrow -iz$.},

-The horizon is located at $z=z_h$ and the temperature of the black hole is written as, $T=\frac{1}{\pi z_h}$. $c$ stands for the coefficient of second correction of radial coordinate of the background, called the deformation parameter.
-Note that at $c\longrightarrow 0$ limit, the $AdS_5$ metric will be obtained.
+the horizon is located at $z=z_h$ and the temperature of the black hole is $T=\frac{1}{\pi z_h}$. $c$ stands for the coefficient of second correction of radial coordinate of the background, called the deformation parameter.
+Note at limit $c\longrightarrow 0$, the $AdS_5$ metric will be obtained.
 As $c$ becomes more than zero, it deforms the AdS space.
-This model has some phenomenological benefits as, it is a nearly conformal theory at UV, it results in linear Regge-like spectra for mesons \cite{corr,lincon} and results in a phenomenologically satisfactory description of the confining potential \cite{qupo}.\\ In the next section we will use the deformed background to find drag force on a moving quark, while the configuration of the probe string attached to the moving quark also is affected by deformation parameter.
+This model has some phenomenological benefits as, it is a nearly conformal theory at UV, it results in linear Regge-like spectra for mesons \cite{corr,lincon} and results in a phenomenologically satisfactory description of the confining potential \cite{qupo}.
+In the next section we will use the deformed background.